arangodb/docs-hugo/site/content/3.10/aql/high-level-operations/upsert.md

 Both variants can optionally end with an `OPTIONS { … }` clause.

-When using the `UPDATE` variant of the upsert operation, the found document will be partially updated, meaning only the attributes specified in *updateExpression* will be updated or added.
-When using the `REPLACE` variant of upsert (repsert), existing documents will be replaced with the contexts of *updateExpression*.
+When using the `UPDATE` variant of the `UPSERT` operation, the found document is partially updated, meaning only the attributes specified in *updateExpression* are updated or added.
+When using the `REPLACE` variant of `UPSERT` (repsert), the found document is replaced with the content of *updateExpression*.

-Updating a document will modify the document's revision number with a server-generated value.
+Updating a document modifies the document's revision number with a server-generated value.
-The system attributes `_id`, `_key` and `_rev` cannot be updated, `_from` and `_to` can.
+The system attributes `_id`, `_key`, and `_rev` cannot be updated, but `_from` and `_to`
+can be modified.

 The *searchExpression* contains the document to be looked for.
-It must be an object literal without dynamic attribute names.
-In case no such document can be found in *collection*, a new document will be inserted into the collection as specified in the *insertExpression*.
+It must be an **object literal** (`UPSERT { <key>: <value>, ... } ...`) without dynamic attribute names.
+In case no such document can be found in *collection*, a new document is inserted into the collection as specified in the *insertExpression*.

-In case at least one document in *collection* matches the *searchExpression*, it will be updated using the *updateExpression*.
-When more than one document in the collection matches the *searchExpression*, it is undefined which of the matching documents will be updated.
+In case at least one document in *collection* matches the *searchExpression*, it is updated using the *updateExpression*.
+When more than one document in the collection matches the *searchExpression*, it is undefined which of the matching documents is updated.
 It is therefore often sensible to make sure by other means (such as unique indexes, application logic etc.) that at most one document matches *searchExpression*.

-The following query will look in the *users* collection for a document with a specific *name* attribute value.
-If the document exists, its *logins* attribute will be increased by one.
-If it does not exist, a new document will be inserted, consisting of the attributes *name*, *logins*, and *dateCreated*:
+The following query looks for a document in the `users` collection with a specific `name` attribute value.
+If the document exists, its *logins* attribute is increased by one.
+If it does not exist, a new document is inserted, consisting of the attributes `name`, `logins`, and `dateCreated`:

 ```aql
 UPSERT { name: 'superuser' }